Coconut: Harvesting

 The pole method uses a long pole with a cutting device at the end.
-In the Philippines, the traditional tool is known as the halabas and is made from a long bamboo pole with a sickle-like blade mounted at the tip.
-Though safer and faster than the climbing method, its main disadvantage is that it does not allow workers to examine and clean the crown of coconuts for pests and diseases.
+In the Philippines, the traditional tool is called the halabas and is made from a long bamboo pole with a sickle-like blade at its tip.
+Though safer and faster than climbing, it does not allow workers to examine and clean the crown of coconuts for pests and diseases.